By Edward Kliszus

 Elizabeth McBryde, Ensemble

 Kathleen Moore as Susan B. Anthony

 First developed under the direction of the late George Ferencz

 Directed by Joan Kane

 Lighting design by Bruce A!
 Kraemer.

 Theater for the New City

-For Friday Oct 14: Diane Burrows, Co-President of LWV of NYC, along with Ketaki Gujar and Karen Wharton (Friday 8:00 PM).
-On Saturday, Oct 16: Renuka Balakrishnan and Sherletta McCaskill
+For Friday, Oct 14: Diane Burrows, Co-President of LWV of NYC, and Ketaki Gujar and Karen Wharton (Friday 8:00 PM).
+On Saturday, October 16: Renuka Balakrishnan and Sherletta McCaskill